Warroad defeats Hibbing/Chisholm 5-4 in overtime to win Class 1A boys hockey championship

 With the goalie pulled, Broden Hontvet took a shot from the point, and Warroad senior Gavin Andersen redirected it where it couldn’t be stopped, right into the net.

-“If you ever wanted to Cinderella story, there it is,” Hardwick said. “… I mean, he played unbelievable the whole tournament.
+“If you ever wanted a Cinderella story, there it is,” Hardwick said. “… I mean, he played unbelievable the whole tournament.
 Especially that second period.
 I don’t even know how he made some of those saves.”

 This Warroad team had so much to say, so much to tell.
 And they had a six-hour bus ride home to do it.